 The festival season has started!
 Amazon and other popular online retail firms are readying their battle rooms with discounts, exclusive products and other attractions for shoppers.
 If you're planning to shop on Amazon, I think I've got good news for you.
 Now you can search Amazon products from command line.
 Yes, you read right!
 Say hello to amzSear, an unofficial Amazon product CLI script & API.
 Using amzSear, you can easily search Amazon products from command line and view the basic product information such as all prices from different sellers, URL, ratings of any product, right from your Terminal window, without using the Amazon API.
 It is freely available in GitHub and released under MIT license.

-The amzSear requires Python 2.7 or higher version to work.
+The amzSear requires Python 3 or higher version to work.
 Make sure you have installed pip on your system.
-If pip isn’t installed already, install it as shown below depending upon the distribution you use.
+If pip isn't installed already, install it as described in the following link.

 Once pip installed, install amzSear using pip with command: